Under Philippine law, 12-year-olds can consent to sex. Activists are trying to change that - KRDO

 Some of those reports were about the same piece of content, or were “inaccurate reporting,” said the government’s official news agency.
 The reports from that period led to seven arrests, and the rescue of 34 children.

-But although the government’s anti-trafficking agency received 1.2 million reports of alleged online child sexual exploitation in 2020, only nine cases were opened for investigation, according to CNN affiliate CNN Philippines.
+But although the government’s anti-trafficking agency received 1.2 million online tips of alleged online child sexual exploitation in 2020, only nine of those tips were opened for investigation, according to CNN affiliate CNN Philippines.
 It’s not clear why so few were taken up by investigators.

+In a statement to CNN, the anti-trafficking agency said police had rescued 197 victims of online child sexual exploitation in 2020, after conducting 63 operations nationwide.
+Prosecutors filed 163 child trafficking cases to court, the majority of which involved sexually abused children.

+Since the country passed its anti-trafficking law in 2003, it has recorded 2,116 child trafficking cases, of which 58% were successfully prosecuted with convictions, while 8% of cases were resolved with acquittal, the agency said.

 All these factors — combined with the fact most minors under 18 can’t access birth control without parental consent — help explain why the Philippines, a predominantly Catholic country, has one of the highest rates of teenage pregnancy in Southeast Asia.

-Note: This story has been updated with statistics provided to CNN by the Philippine government’s Inter-Agency Council Against Trafficking after publication.